bhershberg/Club-SoTA/README.md

 # Future Roadmap
 As a first step, the focus will be on creating an ADC survey tool.
-But the intention is to eventually expand to other circuit categories as well such as DAC, PLL, VCO, Instrumentation Amplifiers, etc.
+But the intention is to eventually expand to other circuit categories as well such as DAC, PLL, VCO, ML accelerators, Instrumentation Amplifiers, etc.